oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `email` - (Optional) (Updatable) The email address used by Oracle to send notifications regarding databases and infrastructure.
 * `database_software_image_id` - (Optional) The Autonomous AI Database Software Image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `db_name` - (Optional) The Database name for the Autonomous Container Database.
 The name must be unique within the Cloud Autonomous VM Cluster, starting with an alphabetic character, followed by 1 to 7 alphanumeric characters.
-* `db_split_threshold` - (Optional) The CPU value beyond which an Autonomous AI Database will be opened across multiple nodes.
+* `db_split_threshold` - (Optional) (Updatable) The CPU value beyond which an Autonomous AI Database will be opened across multiple nodes.
 The default value of this attribute is 16 for OCPUs and 64 for ECPUs.
 * `db_unique_name` - (Optional) **Deprecated.** The `DB_UNIQUE_NAME` value is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.
 * `db_version` - (Optional) The base version for the Autonomous Container Database.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - (Required) (Updatable) The display name for the Autonomous Container Database.
-* `distribution_affinity` - (Optional) Determines whether an Autonomous AI Database must be opened across a minimum or maximum of nodes.
+* `distribution_affinity` - (Optional) (Updatable) Determines whether an Autonomous AI Database must be opened across a minimum or maximum of nodes.
 By default, Minimum nodes is selected.
 * `encryption_key_location_details` - (Optional) Types of providers supported for managing database encryption keys
 	* `aws_encryption_key_id` - (Required when provider_type=AWS) Provide the key OCID of a registered AWS key.
 	* `azure_encryption_key_id` - (Required when provider_type=AZURE) Provide the key OCID of a registered Azure key.